 This is Alexei Sayle, Chelsea Art School graduate turned nightclub entertainer, discharging his brutish black humour with all the menace of a charging bull.
 To him, the audience are as red rags to be trampled on, especially anyone who’s into saving the whale, street theatre, self-help groups, Zen, drugs, the Open University, the Arts Council, live-in lovers, Habitat, pine, or scatter cushions.

-Sayle, 28 years old, keeps company with an SAS squad of young performers whose armoury of malice and ridicule is blitzing a new front for comedy in the 1980s.
+Since October Sayle, aged 28, has been keeping company here with an SAS squad of young performers whose armoury of malice and ridicule is blitzing a new front for comedy in the 1980s.
 Theirs is unsentimental up-front clowning geared to such peers as can decipher the code.

 There is a dour Scot, Arnold Brown, who tickles the intellect as he delicately knifes the Hampstead “NW Twee” set by referring to “silent picketing vigils outside the white-sugar factory”.
 And there are exquisite speciality acts like Furious Pig, Britain’s first voice band (look, no instruments yet oh so musical) and Cardboard Cut-Outs, singers whose dislocated gestures gently pastiche the skin-deep sincerity of the average showbiz animal.